 When its came to month 13 I was tied in and had to revert to standard monthly landline billing of £20ish per month.
 I was raging at this point that they had tricked me into a contract that was mismatched.
 So, I asked to leave.
 I was told the cancellation fee as I was still in broadband contract was £180!!

-I was not going to accept this and by this point I wanted out.
+I was not prepared to accept this and by this point I wanted out.
 I was not going to pay a penny more to BT for anything with the terrible customer service, shoddy slow product, high prices and sneaky customer lock in tactics.

 Complain to BT